-Snails were surveyed using 0.5 mm mesh kick nets and by examining cobbles in October 2014 at the same locations as the unionid mussel surveys.
-Three spring tributaries of the Jordan River; an unnamed spring seep system on the west bank of Surplus/State/South Jordan canal at the "Narrows", Midas/Butterfield Creeks confluence with Jordan River, and Bingham Creek at the Jordan Valley Water Conservation District and its confluence with the Jordan River were also
+Snails were surveyed using 0.5 mm mesh kick nets and by examining cobbles in early October 2014 for ten days with two to three surveyors at the same locations as the unionid mussel surveys.
+Three spring tributaries of the Jordan River; an unnamed spring seep system on the west bank of Surplus/State/South Jordan canal at the "Narrows", Midas/Butterfield Creeks confluence with Jordan River, and Bingham Creek at the Jordan Valley Water Conservation District and its confluence with the Jordan River were also sampled (Figure 28 and Figure 29).

-Figure 26).
 Nets were dragged upstream through the substrate to depths of about 2-5 cm while simultaneously vigorously kicking substrate upstream of the net, which allowed loosened material to flow into the net.
 Most samples contained numerous heavy live Corbicula clams, sand, gravel, or cobbles, which assured that the kick methods were able to efficiently collect live snails or empty shells.
-When nets were about $\frac{1}{4}$ full, sample contents were placed into large shallow trays 1/2 filled with water and allowed to stand for approximately 15 minutes to allow snails to become active and more visible and in many cases to attach to the sides and bottoms of the travs.
-Slightly stirred water was slowly poured out of travs to remove detritus (but not empty shells) up to several times depending on the amount of detritus.
+When nets were about 1/4 full, sample contents were placed into large shallow trays 1/2 filled with water and allowed to stand for approximately 15 minutes to allow snails to become active and more visible and in many cases to attach to the sides and bottoms of the trays.
+Slightly stirred water was slowly poured out of trays to remove detritus (but not empty shells) up to several times depending on the amount of detritus.
 All live snails and empty snail shells were hand picked from contents at the site.
 Hand lens were often used to locate very small snails or determine that they were not tiny pebbles or sand particles.
 Empty shells were placed in small sample jars dry, live snails were placed in jars with river water sprinkled with menthol crystals and relaxed for 24 hrs in a refrigerator or on ice in a cooler.
 Relaxed snails were then stored in 70% EtOH final solution.
 The EtOH preserved samples may be used for future genetic taxonomic verification.
-All snail samples are kept as voucher specimens at OreoHelix Consulting, Moab, UT and are available for use and taxonomic verification.
+Taxonomic identification and verification at minimum to family level was conducted in the field by the author however, many were identifiable to species or genus level.
+Voucher specimens are housed at OreoHelix Consulting, Moab, UT and are available for use and taxonomic verification.
 Any evidence of unionid mussels was also noted.
 However, no live or empty shells of mussels were observed during the snail survey in October 2014.